 Instructions

 - In a clean bowl, beat egg whites with a stand mixer or an electric mixer until soft peaks.
-Add it into the main preparation at two times and gently combine with the spatula.
+Add it into the main preparation in two additions and gently combine it with the spatula.
 Pour the batter into a cake pan, even the surface with a spoon, and bake for 90 minutes.
 Check the cake's readiness with a skewer: if it comes out dry, the cake is ready.
 Remove the cake from the oven and let it cool in the pan.

 - To make the maple icing, place softened butter, brown sugar, and maple syrup in a bowl and beat until the mixture becomes creamy and smooth.
 Add cream cheese at room temperature and beat until the cream becomes homogeneous.